Ingrid Rojas Contreras

 My lecture topics range from literature in migration, the specter of political memory and trauma, and women’s voices in fiction and oral storytelling traditions.
 I offer workshops on writing fiction and memoir, and craft talks on writing between languages, plotting the historical novel, and developing creative strategies for long-term projects.

-Ingrid Rojas Contreras is the author of Fruit of the Drunken Tree, forthcoming from Doubleday (Penguin/Random House) in August 2018.
+Ingrid Rojas Contreras is the author of Fruit of the Drunken Tree (Doubleday, 2018).
 She was born and raised in Bogotá, Colombia.
-She is a San Francisco based writer of fiction and non-fiction.
-Her essays and short stories have appeared in the Los Angeles Review of Books, Electric Literature, and Guernica, among others.
-She is the winner of the 2015 Mary Tanenbaum award for non-fiction, and the 2016 winner of the Miller Audio Prize from the Missouri Review in Prose.
-She has been a fellow at Bread Loaf Writer's Conference and the San Francisco Writer's Grotto.
-She has received scholarships and support from VONA, Hedgebrook, The Camargo Foundation, Djerassi Artist Residency Program, the San Francisco Arts Commission, and the National Association of Latino Arts and Culture.
-She is the book columnist for KQED, the Bay Area's NPR affiliate.
+Her essays and short stories have appeared in Nylon, Los Angeles Review of Books, Electric Literature, Guernica, and Huffington Post, among others.
+She received fellowships from Bread Loaf Writer's Conference, and the San Francisco Writer's Grotto.
+She currently teaches writing to immigrant high school students as part of a San Francisco Arts Commission initiative bringing artists into public schools.
+She is the book columnist for KQED.